NBA's Kanter: Turkey canceled my passport

 Border control agents established through computer records that Kanter's travel documents were not valid.

-"They were canceled by the Turkish government," he said.
+"They were canceled by the Turkish government," Badila said.
 "Romanian law says you can't cross the border if you don't have valid travel documents."

 He said Kanter was not held in custody.
 "He was not detained.
 He was free and walked around the airport."